QBDI/QBDI/docs/source/api_description.rst

 ----------------------
 - Global APIs: :ref:`C <instrumentation-range-c>`, :ref:`C++ <instrumentation-range-cpp>`, :ref:`PyQBDI <instrumentation-range-pyqbdi>`, :ref:`Frida/QBDI <instrumentation-range-js>`

-The Instrumentation Range is a range of addresses where QBDI will intrument the original code.
+The Instrumentation Range is a range of addresses where QBDI will instrument the original code.
 When the programme counter gets out of this scope, QBDI will try to restore a native and uninstrumented execution.
 For performance reasons, it is rarely recommended to instrument all the guest code.
 Moreover, you must bear in mind that QBDI shares the same standard library as the guest and some methods are not *reentrant* (more details in :ref:`intro_limitations`).